stateful/docs.runme.dev/docs/configuration/lifecycle-identity.md

   version: v2.0
 ```

-Note
+**Note**:
 The changes will apply on each reload of the document or cell.
-Ensure that each document or cell has a unique identifier to avoid conflicts.
+Ensure that each document or cell has a unique identifier to avoid conflicts..
-By integrating Lifecycle Identity into your Runme workflow, you can maintain better control and visibility over the evolution of your documents and cells.